pollfish/docs/terms/publisher.md

 5. Your application/website does not include content that: is defamatory, fraudulent, deceptive, racial, abusive, threatening, harassing; or may infringe intellectual property rights of others such as Copyright, Trademarks, trade secrets, patents or may harm the right of privacy or any other right of any party; or is unlawful or encourages or supports illegal activities; or does not respect and is not in accordance with all standing Laws (including data protection and Protection of Privacy laws as well as COPPA and Protection of Minors Laws and Regulations); or invades privacy of the others; or. competes with Pollfish&#39;s activity and interests; You also declare and warrant that (a) your app is not directed to children under the age of 16 (b) your app complies and shall at all times be compliant with the Children&#39;s Online Privacy Protection Act (&quot;COPPA&quot;) and shall provide respective information in its Privacy Policy (c) you shall make all due efforts to identify the age of your users and refrain from collecting information from children under the age of 16 (d) you shall not knowingly share data of children under the age of 16 with Pollfish.
 You understand and agree that Pollfish does not knowingly direct any services to children under the age of 16.
 If Pollfish detects through its own audience screening procedures that an eligible respondent is under the age of 16, Pollfish will block such respondent from any survey tendering Pollfish and shall mark such respondent as ineligible, with the aim of safeguarding that no child under the age of 16 is ever knowingly targeted by Pollfish in the future.
 Furthermore, any breach of the above declarations and warranties shall be a violation of this Agreement and Pollfish shall be able to block your app from our service.
 6. Your application, if uploaded to the relevant stores, is compatible with Google Android and/or Apple iOS system and respects the Policies set by Google and/or Apple.
 7. You will provide your users with detailed information on how and if you collect, store, use, process and disclose information collected through the installation and use of your application on the users&#39; mobile phone (or through the use of your website), by setting your app&#39;s/website&#39;s privacy policy and asking the users to accept such policy when the application is downloaded or when someone visits your website. \*\*The information should expressively mention interoperation of your application/website with Pollfish and you will set a link permitting users to access Pollfish&#39;s Respondent Privacy Policy located at \*\*[http://www.pollfish.com/terms/respondent](http://www.pollfish.com/terms/respondent);\*\*\*\*
-8. You will specifically notify users of your app/website that by accepting your app&#39;s/website&#39;s privacy policy, they give to you as well as Pollfish their consent for (a) in the mobile environment: the collection of data pertaining to Device Information, such as Device Ids and Advertising IDs (if and where the app-user has enabled access to his Advertising and/or Device ID, either through his system’s settings or via a consent-prompt shown to him by you), as well as further response meta-data, automatically collected by Pollfish through its interoperation with your app &amp; (b) in the web environment: the use and placement by Pollfish of a Pollfish cookie as well as the collection by Pollfish of other response metadata collected through the Pollfish plugin operating through your Website.
+8. You will specifically notify users of your app/website that by accepting your app&#39;s/website&#39;s privacy policy, they give to you as well as Pollfish their consent for (a) in the mobile environment: the collection of data pertaining to Device Information, such as Device Ids and Advertising IDs (if and where the app-user has enabled access to his Advertising and/or Device ID, either through his system&#39;s settings or via a consent-prompt shown to him by you), as well as further response meta-data, automatically collected by Pollfish through its interoperation with your app &amp; (b) in the web environment: the use and placement by Pollfish of a Pollfish cookie as well as the collection by Pollfish of other response metadata collected through the Pollfish plugin operating through your Website.
 You shall also notify users that they can at all times disable Pollfish&#39;s operation platform by visiting the following link: [https://www.pollfish.com/respondent/opt-out](https://www.pollfish.com/respondent/opt-out).
 9. You will not and you ensure that third parties using your application/website will not introduce viruses, worms, harmful code and/or Trojan horses on our services;
 10. Your Application-website will be compliant with Data Privacy and Data Protection Laws applicable to your business and at any case shall be compliant: (a) regarding processing of EU/Swiss citizens&#39; personal data, the GDPR (b) regarding processing California Residents&#39; personal Information, with the CCPA.
 Your site&#39;s/app&#39;s privacy policies shall be consistent with the principles set-out in the above-mentioned Laws and Regulations as well as to any further Personal Data Protection Laws and regulations applicable in your jurisdiction.
 Your application/website is compatible with all further applicable Laws (IP laws and regulations, laws on protection of Minors etc.) and (if uploaded to the relevant stores) the policies of Google Android and/or Apple iOS systems;you will provide all notices required by the CCPA, including a link by which a user may opt out of any sales of his personal information; you must specifically notify users that they may withdraw their consent and opt-out from personalized ad tracking and ad-tendering by using their mobile platform settings (on iOS, by enabling the &quot;Limit Ad Tracking&quot; setting (iOS version 13 and earlier only) or by disabling the &quot;Allow Apps to Request to Track&quot; setting (iOS version 14 and later only), and on Android devices, by enabling the &quot;Opt out of Ads Personalization&quot; setting).
 11. By enabling Pollfish in your application/website you gain no control whatsoever over the survey&#39;s content, the data collected through our surveys, the content displayed through your applications, the rewards offered to the final users who are taking part in the surveys.
 You are not allowed to access, use or process the information deriving from our services;